 The award supports and encourages undergraduate and graduate students interested in applied public relations research as a career opportunity.

-- The solo-authored paper must be completed and approved via the IPR vetting process by August 30, 2021.
+The solo-authored report must be completed and approved by IPR by January 3, 2022.
 It is suggested that the student consider the challenges currently facing the public relations profession, though other topics will be acceptable provided that the paper is successful through one of the standard vetting processes for publication on the IPR website.
 Some topics may include, but are not limited to:

 - Undergraduate and graduate students in public relations, communications or business who are studying in the United States.

 - Applicants must be juniors/seniors in undergraduate or graduate students with at least one methodology course in research methods (e.g., survey, content analysis, experimental design, etc.).